Inc-G/music_beat_tracking/README.md

 (2) training.
 I train a neural network with 4 bidirectional gru layers and a dense layer at the end.
 I have to take a weighted loss (in the module custom_losses) to compensate the imbalanced dataset.
 Similarly the metrics are customized for the task of beat tracking (you can see them in custom_metrics).

+I trained it for around 150 epochs, and the top F-score was reached at about epoch 80.

 (3) from the output of the neural network to the beats.
 This is in the post_processing_and_clicks folder.
 To go from the outcome of the neural network to the predicted beats, I do the following:

 - Find (a probability distribution for) the tempo of the song.
 This is done, roughly speaking, by finding the auto-correlations of the outcomes of the neural network.
 The relevant function is find_prob_distribution_of_a_beat.